aya49/202105_sfu_cmpt_127/assignments/04/README.md

 Notice from those manual pages that functions `snprintf()` and `sscanf()` can also print and scan from C strings. (`sprintf()` exists, but the lack of array length checking means this is not safe or secure to use.
 Always use `snprintf()`).

 You will extend the functionality of your integer array from the previous assignment, task 01-05, to support saving and loading arrays from the filesystem in JSON.
+You know how to do it for 1D arrays, now can you do it for 2D arrays?

+HINT: for 1D arrays you saved each element as `[ ... ]`; for 2D arrays, it is just `[[...] [...] [...]]`

 **REQUIREMENT**:
 - you will create a C source file called `t2img.c` containing implementations of the two functions declared in `t2img.h`.